-HIST 7000 Seminar in Historiography

-A seminar focusing on the history of historical writing from the ancient world to the present.
-Topics covered include major themes, schools of thought, methods of research, and the writings of influential historians.

-HIST 7101/7102/7103 Seminars in United States History 3-0- 3 each Seminars on selected topics in the history of the United States.
-HIST 7201/7202 Seminars in English History 3-0-3 each Seminars on selected topics in English history.
+HIST 7000 Seminar in Historiography 3-0-3 A seminar focusing on the history of historical writing from the ancient wo rld to the present.
+Topics covered include major themes, schools of thought, methods of r research, and the writings of influential historians.
+HIST 7101/7102/7103 Seminars in United States History 3-0-3 each Seminars on selected topics in the history of the United States.
+HIST 7201/7202 Seminars in British History 3-0-3 each Seminars on selected topics in British history.
 HIST 7301/7302 Seminars in European History 3-0-3 each Seminars on selected topics in European history.
-HIST 7401/7402 Seminars in Latin American History 3-0-3 each Seminars on selected topics in Latin American history.
-HIST 7501/7502 Seminars in Asian History 3-0-3 each Seminars on selected topics in Asian history.
-HIST 7600 Seminar in African History 3-0- 3 Seminar on selected topics in African history HIST 7700 Seminar in Middle Eastern History 3-0- 3 Seminar on selected topics in Middle Eastern history.
-HIST 7800 Seminar in Women's History 3-0- 3

-Seminar on selected topics in Women's history.
-HIST 7950 Directed Study in History

-Supervised readings in areas of history not normally available in regular graduate course offerings, with regular conferences between instructor and student.

-HIST 7970 Libraries and Literacy in History

-3 credit hours

-Also offered as MLIS 7970.
-An exploration of the development of reading, writing, and information management from the proto-literate stages of the ancient Near East to the present computer age.
-Intellectual foundations of research and librarianship will be emphasized in their historical contexts.
+0.00 HIST 7401/7402 Seminars in Latin American History 3-0-3 each Seminars on selected topics in Latin American history.
+0.00 HIST 7501/7502 Seminars in Asian History 3-0-3 each Seminars on selected topics in Asian history.
+2.2.2 HIST 7600 Seminar in African History 3-0-3 Seminar on selected topics in African history 2.2.2 HIST 7700 Seminar in Middle Eastern History 3-0-3 Seminar on selected topics in Middle Eastern history.
+2.2.2 HIST 7800 Seminar in Women's History 3-0-3 Seminar on selected topics in Women's history.
+2.0.2 HIST 7950 Directed Study in History 3-0-3 Supervised readings in areas of history not normally available in regular graduate course offerings, with regular conferences between instructor and student.
+0 HIST 7970 Libraries and Literacy in History 3 credit hours Also offered as MLIS 7970.
+An exploration of the development of read iirig, writing, and sized in their historical contexts.
+HIST 7999 Thesis 6-0-6 information management from the proto-literate stages of the ancient Near East to the present computer age.
+Intellectual foundations of research and librarianship will be empha-